Chipdelmal/Chipdelmal.github.io/_artsci/2019-10-10-ColorFingerprint.md

     )
 {% endhighlight %}

-Which gives us all our files in a folder for further processing in this and other applications (such as ["Color Palette Extractor"](https://chipdelmal.github.io/blog/posts/colorpalette)):
+Which gives us all our files in a folder for further processing in this and other applications (such as ["Color Palette Extractor"](./2019-10-27-ColorPalette.html)):

 <img src="https://chipdelmal.github.io/blog/uploads/cf_frames.jpg" style="width:100%;">

+## Step 3: Dominant colors

 With our images ready, we go on to calculate the clusters of dominant colors with [fingerprint.py](https://github.com/Chipdelmal/moviesColorFingerprint/blob/master/fingerprint.py):